Teach Kids to Use Vivid Verbs in Their Writing

-Use mentor texts to teach children about vivid verbs.
+Use mentor texts to teach children in all grades about vivid verbs.
 Look for verbs that sing and move.
 Consider their more lackluster alternatives.
 Discuss why the writer chooses those specific words to create their piece of writing.

-The right vivid verb shows nuance.
-Devour is better than eat.
+The right vivid verb shows semantic nuances.
+For example, devour is different than eat.
 If you use the word devour instead of eat, it implies a voracious appetite.

-Likewise, fleeing is better than running.
+Likewise, fleeing is different than running.
 If you say flee instead of run, semantically, you’re giving the reader more information.
-It shows a different meaning.
+It shows a different meaning — one of intensity and hurry because of a scary situation.

-Verbs can also create an atmosphere and emphasize narrative voice.
+Vivid verbs can also create an atmosphere and emphasize narrative voice.
 If I’m writing a story about a cat, I would use verbs like tip-toe, prance, and bound.
-I wouldn’t choose those verbs in a story about an elephant.
+But, I wouldn’t not use those verbs in a story about an elephant.
 Does that make sense?
+Elephant-like verbs would be thunder, tromp, and trumpet.

 It’s essential to revise your writing for verb choices.
-Even in my own writing, I often start with boring verbs but in revision, cut the boring verbs for stronger action words.
+Even in my own writing, I often start with boring verbs, but in revision, cut the boring verbs and replace them with strong verbs that show action.

-Then, apply what you know about action verbs to your own writing.
-And revise your drafts for better verbs, too.
+After reading your mentor texts and making word lists, apply what you know about vivid verbs to your own writing.
+Don’t forget to revise your drafts for better verbs after your first draft.

 Vivid Verbs Mentor Texts